Oct

 Wear a Mouthguard

 If you grind your teeth at night, consider getting a mouth guard; teeth grinding can wear down enamel, making teeth more susceptible to sensitivity.
-If you suffer from chronic bruxism, a mouth guard can also be useful in preventing teeth cracking when grinding.
+If you suffer from chronic bruxism, a mouth guard can also be useful in preventing teeth from cracking when grinding.

 Seek Dental Treatments